rtic-rs/rtic/book/en/src/internals/non-reentrancy.md

         }

         // this interrupt handler will invoke task handler `foo` resulting
-        // in mutable aliasing of the static variable `X` unsafe { UART0() }
+        // in aliasing of the static variable `X` unsafe { UART0() }
     }
 };
 ```

 The RTFM framework must generate the interrupt handler code that calls the user
 defined task handlers.
-We are careful in making these handlers `unsafe` and / or
+We are careful in making these handlers impossible to
-impossible to call from user code.
+call from user code.

 The above example expands into: